Akashkonar07/Voice_Tory/README.md

-# Speech-to-Text and Text-to-Speech Application
+# Voice-Driven Inventory Management System

-A modern web-based application that converts speech to text and text to speech using advanced speech recognition technologies.
+A modern web-based application that converts speech to text and includes a comprehensive voice-driven inventory management system for small and medium shopkeepers.

 ## Features

+### Speech Recognition
 - **Real-time Speech Recognition**: Convert live speech to text using Web Speech API
 - **Audio File Processing**: Upload and process audio files for speech recognition
 - **Text-to-Speech**: Convert text back to speech